magento/knowledge-base/src/troubleshooting/general/site-in-maintenance-mode-but-available-to-customers.md

 ## Cause

-Pages are still cached so the maintenance page does not show.
+Pages are still cached, so the maintenance page does not show.

 ## Solution to site visible despite being in maintenance mode